 - Your production schedule should be available for all to see.
 Whether it’s in your computer system, on your server, or just a whiteboard on the wall of the shop; it’s mandatory that everyone is trained to review the schedule constantly and make adjustments to their department based on the ebb and flow of the work coming in.
 Each department has to support each other and get their tasks completed – the earlier the better.

-If you need some help please contact me at email@example.com and let’s set up a time to chat.
+If you need some help please Click Here and grab a 15-minute slot and set up a time to chat.

 This eBook was written for shops just like yours.
 But it isn’t just a normal book.